bhauman/figwheel-main/docs/docs/emacs.md

 link and learn enough so that you can get around in the buffer and execute some commands.
 Also, make sure that you know how to open and save files and how to switch from one editor buffer to another.
 With this small bit of information you will be able to do a lot of editing.

 [Some good visual guides on how to learn Emacs](http://emacs.sexy/#learn).

 [Emacs rocks][emacs-rocks] is a great resource of helpful videos once you want to do more advanced editing.

+Personally, I am not an Emacs expert, I tend to use a very small set of commands when I'm using Emacs.
+I tend to use the commands that are available universally in text buffers and shell line readers.
+I do tend use more commands when I'm creating Emacs macros to automate an otherwise repetative operation to transform some text.

 ## Installing CIDER

 Now we are going to start installing some Emacs packages.
-We will use [`package.el`](https://www.emacswiki.org/emacs/InstallingPackages) to install some packages from [ELPA](https://elpa.gnu.org/).
+We will use [`package.el`](https://www.emacswiki.org/emacs/InstallingPackages) to install some Emacs lisp packages.

-We are going to install some packages to get [CIDER][cider] up and running with Figwheel.

-First we need to add a snippet to the top of our `.emacs.d/init.el` file.
+First we need to add a snippet to the top of our `~/.emacs.d/init.el` file.
+If you don't have an `~/.emacs.d/init.el` you should create one and make sure that it has the following code at the top.

 ```elisp
 (require 'package)